veerendrav/veerendrav.github.io/_posts/2024-12-18-me-sequence-models.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: RLiable
+  - name: RNNs
     # if a section has subsections, you can add them as follows:
     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
-  - name: Streaming Deep RL
-  - name: Parallel Q-learning
-  - name: HPO for RL
-  - name: Plasticity in Deep RL
-  - name: Deep bisimulation for Control
-  - name: Reward centering
-  - name: Swift-TD
+  - name: Transformers
-  - name: MaxInfoRL
+  - name: State Space Models

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.
 _styles: >